Shares fall sharply on Wall Street; Dow Jones sinks 3.1%

 By ALEX VEIGA and DAMIAN J. TROISE

-US stocks plunged back into Wall Street on Friday, pushing the S,amp;P 500 index down another 2.7% and heading to the market at its worst week since October 2008.
+The shares sank again around the world on Friday when investors prepared for greater economic pain from the coronavirus outbreak, which sent US markets to their worst weekly final since the 2008 financial crisis.

+The damage of the week of relentless sales was surprising: the Dow Jones Industrial Average fell 3,583 points, or 12.4%.
+Microsoft and Apple, the two most valuable companies in the S,amp;P 500, lost $ 300 billion combined.
+In a sign of the seriousness of the concern about the possible economic blow, the price of oil sank by 16%.

+Market losses moderated on Friday after the Federal Reserve issued a statement saying it was ready to help the economy if necessary.
+Investors increasingly expect the Fed to reduce rates at its next policy meeting in mid-March.

+The Dow backed from an initial drop of more than 1,000 points to close around 350 points below.
+The S,amp;P 500 fell 0.8% and has now dropped 13% since reaching a record high just 10 days ago.
+The Nasdaq reversed an early decline to finish flat.

-The virus outbreak has been closing industrial centers, emptying stores and severely enclosing travel around the world.
+Global financial markets have been shaken by the virus outbreak that has been closing industrial centers, emptying stores and severely reducing travel around the world.
 More companies are warning investors that their finances will be affected due to disruptions in supply chains and sales.
 Governments are taking increasingly drastic measures as they strive to contain the virus.

-Market losses moderated shortly after the Federal Reserve issued a statement saying it was ready to help the economy if necessary.
-Investors increasingly expect the Fed to reduce rates at its next policy meeting in mid-March.

-The S,amp;P 500 is now 14% below the record reached just 10 days ago.
-Foreign markets also fell.
-China's benchmark index fell 3.7% and Germany's DAX fell 3.9%.

 The defeat has led to each important index what market observers call a "correction,quot;, or a fall of 10% or more from a peak.
 The last time it happened was at the end of 2018, as a tariff war with China was increasing.
-Market observers have said for months that stocks were very expensive and too late for another setback.
+Market watchers have said for months that stocks were too expensive and too late for another setback.

-Financial and health care actions were among the biggest losers in the broad market crash on Friday.
-Only energy, the sector with the worst performance this year, had a small profit.

 Bond prices skyrocketed again when investors sought security and became more pessimistic about the outlook for the economy.
 That pushed yields to more historical lows.
-The 10-year Treasury bond yield dropped sharply, to 1.16% from 1.30% on Thursday night.
-It touched a historical low of 1.14%, according to TradeWeb.
+The 10-year Treasury bond yield dropped sharply, to 1.14% from 1.30% on Thursday night.
+That is a record low, according to TradeWeb.
 That return is a benchmark for home mortgages and many other types of loans.

 "All he tells us is that there are still many concerns in the market," said Gene Goldman, director of investments at Cetera Financial Group.
 "We need the Fed to go out and say, basically, guys, that we support them."